RSlover521/Create-Transit-Tickets/README.md

 - 🚶 Gates that close after a player passes through or after a hard five-second timeout.
 - 🛡️ Server-validated configuration packets for blueprints and gates.
 - 📖 Create-style Shift summaries for the Blank Ticket, Ticket Blueprint, Transit Ticket, and Ticket Gate.
+- 💭 Create-style Ponder tutorials for producing tickets and operating, configuring, and dismantling Ticket Gates.
 - ⚙️ Two-stage ticket production using a Deployer followed by a Mechanical Press.
 - 🟨 An Incomplete Transit Ticket that preserves blueprint data and shows recipe progress `1/2`.

+---

+## 💭 In-Game Ponders

+Hover over a supported item and hold Create's Ponder key—`W` by default—to open its tutorial.

+### 📄 Using Blank Tickets

+The Blank Ticket Ponder explains the complete production sequence:

+1. Configure a reusable Ticket Blueprint.
+2. Deploy the blueprint onto a Blank Ticket.
+3. Receive an Incomplete Transit Ticket containing the copied settings.
+4. Finish the ticket with a Mechanical Press before using it at a Ticket Gate.

+### 🚧 Using Ticket Gates

+The Ticket Gate includes two Ponder chapters:

+- **Using Ticket Gates** covers issued-ticket validation, expired and used-up tickets, service matching, passage consumption, acceptance and denial feedback, the passable open state, closing after a passenger exits, and the five-second safety timeout.
+- **Configuring Ticket Gates** covers the operator-only Wrench menu, the Any Service, Local, Semi-Fast, and Express requirements, permission restrictions, and sneak-wrench dismantling.

 ---